 You Overspend

-Mint has given you a new perspective on your spending but knowing where your money is going is just the first step.
-To get the most out of it and end the paycheck-to-paycheck rut, you need to use it to budget too.
-We like the 50/30/20 method.
-Simple and straightforward.
+Mint will give you a new perspective on your spending, but understanding where your money will go is just the beginning.
+To maximize its benefits and escape the paycheck-to-paycheck cycle, you will need to also use it for budgeting.
+We recommend the 50/30/20 method for its simplicity.

 It can take time to get into the habit of staying on budget, especially if your overspending is not just a mindless thing but rooted in something more profound.
 But there are a few easy things you can do right now to cut spending pretty painlessly.